asvarga/Decaf-LLVM/README.md

 ## Running a Program

-Once the compiler is `make`d, the `decaf` python script will compile and run your program.
+Once the compiler is `make`'d, the `decaf` python script will compile and run your program.

 It takes the optional flags `-c`, `-l`, `-r` for restricting to compilation/linking/running respectively.

 ```